gimhanr9/go-loyalty-api/README.md

 2 Add the environment files.

-3 Go to the project directory and in the terminal run command `go mod download`
+3 Go to the project directory and in the terminal run command `go mod download` (This will automatically add the sqlite database file)

 4 Finally run the command `go run main.go`